Why Do You Take Photographs?

 When I look back to where my photography journey started, I think about one photograph in particular, a photograph that stands out in my memory.

-My first camera was a relatively inexpensive film camera, and most of my first photographs were of people posing for the camera.
+My first camera was a relatively inexpensive film camera, and most of my first photographs were black and white photos of people posing for the camera.

-This photograph was different.
+The photograph below was different.
 It was a spontaneous capture, a moment, a look between two people that was caught on camera, and It was the first time that I felt I had done something slightly more creative with my camera.

 That photograph marked a turning point for me; it was the beginning of branching away from staged family portraits and trying to use my camera in a more creative way.